qianngli/MulSR/README.md

 </div>

 *Fig. 1.
 Visual comparison in spatial reconstruction on two dataset.
-The first and second lines are the visual images of the 10th and 20th bands, respectively.One can observe that our method obtains more bluer in the enlarged area.
+The first and second lines are the visual images of the 10th and 20th bands, respectively.
+One can observe that our method obtains more bluer in the enlarged area.
 In particular, the contents around the edges are very light in this area.*

 <div align="center">